A-SunsetMkt-Forks/wikijump/docs/development.md

 ## Building

 You can now finally build the Docker images.
-Navigate to `install/local/dev` and run the following:
+Navigate to `install/local` and run the following:

 ```sh
 $ docker-compose -p wikijump -f docker-compose.yaml -f docker-compose.dev.yaml up
 ```

 _This might take some time_.
-Thankfully, Docker's build step is _heavily_ cached.
+Thankfully, Docker's build step is heavily cached.
+You will generally not need to rerun this build often.

 > ### For Windows:
 >